Note: This post is sponsored by Schlitterbahn Waterpark and H-E-B stores.

 By arriving at 9:30, you ensure a good parking spot in the East lot closest to Surfenberg.
 (Note: This lot will fill up by 10am.)
 The ticket booth is typically open a little early so you can get wristbands and apply sunscreen while you wait for the gates to open.
 Once inside, I recommend leaving the cooler and towels at Surfenburg.
 There are tons of shaded picnic tables surrounding Kiddie Coast.

-I love that you can take The Falls (no heigh requirement or line) from Surfenberg to Blastenhoff.
+I love that you can take The Falls from Surfenberg to Blastenhoff.
 In Blastenoff, my 3 and 5 year olds kids favorite stop is Han’s Hideout.
 It’s a five story tall water fun house with dumping buckets, dueling water cannons, net crawls, tunnels, and slides.

 3. Kids 2 and younger are always free